 What genetic data are available?

-Genotype data are available for all 500,000 participants in the UK Biobank cohort.
+Genome-wide genotyping data are available for all 500,000 participants in the UK Biobank cohort.
 Genotyping was performed using the Affymetrix UK BiLEVE Axiom array on an initial 50,000 participants; the remaining 450,000 participants were genotyped using the Affymetrix UK Biobank Axiom® array, that genotyped ~850,000 variants.
 The two arrays are extremely similar (with over 95% common content).
 Further details can be found in the useful resources section at the bottom of this page.

 Quality control and imputation (to over 90 million SNPs, indels and large structural variants) was performed by a collaborative group headed by the Wellcome Trust Centre for Human Genetics.

 - A clean set of QC’ed genotype calls

 - Confidence values that a genotype call is correct

 - Extensive QC information regarding SNPs and samples including SNP metrics, batch effects, population structure and relatedness

 - Imputed data